collinhover/impactplusplus/README.md

 ```
 ig.Ability
 ```
+* `typeTargetable` and `groupTargetable` now match only when target has ALL types/groups matching instead of any one
+* target is now checked after setup cast instead of before
+* removed check for invalid target as is already doing that in target check
 * abilities can now target any type or group if `typeTargetable === 0` and `groupTargetable === 0`
 * added `once` property (default false) to control whether ability keeps `activated === true` after activate
 * added `activateStrict` property (default true) to double check distance after all activate casting